May 8th, 2026

 History of Free Trade Agreements

-The concept of free trade has been around for centuries, with early proponents like Adam Smith and David Ricardo advocating for the benefits of unrestricted trade.
-Even so, it wasn't until the mid-20th century that the modern free trade agreement (FTA) began to take shape.
-The General Agreement on Tariffs and Trade (GATT) in 1947 marked a significant milestone, paving the way for subsequent FTAs like the North American Free Trade Agreement (NAFTA) and the Trans-Pacific Partnership (TPP).
+The roots of free trade stretch back through centuries, with early economic thinkers like Adam Smith and David Ricardo extolling the virtues of unencumbered trade.
+However, the architecture of modern free trade agreements began to crystallize in the mid-20th century.
+A pivotal development occurred in 1947 with the establishment of the General Agreement on Tariffs and Trade (GATT).
+This landmark agreement laid the groundwork for influential FTAs such as the North American Free Trade Agreement (NAFTA) and the Trans-Pacific Partnership (TPP), which have significantly shaped the global trading system.

 Benefits of Free Trade